 In case your celebratory adrenaline wasn't fully spent last night in Oakland, the city of Pittsburgh is offering Steelers fans one more chance to go crazy over the Super Bowl.

-for the Steelers victory parade tomorrow, to take place downtown.
+Check out the plans for the Steelers victory parade tomorrow, to take place downtown.

 Point Park is canceling classes, but if you're from Pitt, you'll have to cut.